| |

 blo – back loop only

-TL – third loop (insert hook into third loop of hdc – bar across the back of stitch)
+TL – third loop (work stitch into third loop of hdc—bar across back)

-bobble – *yarn over, insert into stitch, pull up a loop, yarn over, pull through 2 loops* repeat 4 more times.
-You have 6 loops on hook.
-Yarn over, pull through all loops on hook
+bobble – *yarn over, insert hook into stitch, pull up a loop, yarn over, pull through 2 loops* repeat from * to * 4 more times, yarn over, pull through all 6 loops on hook

 · ch 2 does not count as hdc

-Row 1: sc in 2nd ch from hook and across (41 sc)
+Alternatively, make a starting ch and sc in 2nd ch from the hook and across.

 Do not fasten off.